-First we need to determine where the blockage is.
+First, we need to determine where the blockage is.

-To start, ensure you have clipped a fresh piece of filament at 45º, next insert it and use the extruder controls (mattercontrol or LCD) to drive the filament slowly through the extruder up to the point that it jams.
+2. Insert it into the right side of the filament drive block and use the extruder controls (MatterControl or LCD) to drive the filament slowly through the extruder up to the point that it jams.
 Mark the filament, showing the extent that it has entered the extruder.
 Remove it and use it to compare against the photos below.

 3. Hold the filament alongside the extruder.
 If the tip extends only within the black drive block, this indicates that the problem is likely inside the drive block (likely a small piece of filament has broken off).

 4. Remove the fan and the 4 screws on the extruder to disassemble the extruder and remove the blockage.